Notion Honest Review 2026: Is It Still Worth Using After All the Hype?

 Rating: 4.1 / 5

-Notion is a solid product.
+Look, Notion is a good product.
 It's not revolutionary anymore — the market has genuinely caught up — but it's still one of the most versatile productivity tools available at its price point.
 The free plan is viable for real use.
 The database system is still best-in-class for non-developers.
 And Notion Calendar has meaningfully improved the day-to-day experience.

 Bottom line: For individuals, freelancers, and small-to-mid teams building a knowledge base or content workflow, Notion in 2026 is still the tool I'd recommend first.
 Just go in with realistic expectations and don't believe everything the Notion influencer pipeline tells you.